vktr274/cnn-affect-recognition/README.md

       ],
       p=0.5,
     ),
+    A.PixelDropout(p=0.25),
     A.Rotate(always_apply=True, limit=20, border_mode=cv2.BORDER_REPLICATE),
   ]
 )
 ```

 Horizontal flip is applied with a probability of 50%.
 Random brightness and contrast are always applied with a contrast limit of &pm;20% and a brightness limit of &pm;20%.
 One of motion blur, Gaussian noise, or Gaussian blur is applied with a probability of 50%.
+Pixel dropout is applied with a probability of 25%.
 Rotation by a random angle is always applied with a limit of &pm;20 degrees and border mode set to replicate colors at the borders of the image being rotated to avoid black borders.

 If enabled, augmentations are applied both to the training and test sets.